-On Thursday morning, December 6, Community College of Denver (CCD) Foundation brought together Denver Mayor Michael B. Hancock and CCD President Everette Freeman to discuss the current state of education in the Denver.
+On Thursday morning, December 6, the Community College of Denver (CCD) Foundation brought together Denver Mayor Michael B. Hancock and CCD President Everette Freeman to discuss the current state of education in Denver.

-To an audience of Denver community leaders, Mayor Michael B. Hancock opened by sharing about his experience as a Denver Public Schools (DPS) student.
-“Growing up in Denver and in Denver Public Schools was wonderful,” celebrated Mayor Hancock, “DPS offered me and our community great opportunities.”
+To an audience of Denver community leaders, Mayor Michael B. Hancock opened by sharing his experience as a Denver Public Schools (DPS) student.
+“Growing up in Denver and Denver Public Schools was wonderful,” celebrated Mayor Hancock, “DPS offered me and our community great opportunities.”

 Mayor Hancock acknowledged that there are new challenges faced by today’s students, from affordable housing to the rising costs of education.
 “We must stay ‘woke’ or focused on the issues that face Denver and continue to strive to be better.”

 As the leader of one of Denver’s higher education providers, President Dr. Everette Freeman addressed how Community College of Denver is actively working to tackle the challenge of student debt.
 “Students who attend CCD can save $8,000 in tuition and fees if they earn their associate’s degree with us,” remarked Dr. Freeman when comparing community college costs to 4-year university costs.
 “If I were a parent, I’d want to save 40 percent on my child’s education.”